aq1608/KFC/README.md

 # KFC — Keep Finding Chickens

-A neighbourhood Capture-The-Flag (CTF) web application where players solve challenges to find hidden flags.
-Inspired by the alarming number of chickens taking up residence in the neighbourhood.
+A Capture-The-Flag (CTF) mock-up where players solve challenges to find hidden flags.
+Inspired by the increasing chickens that appeared in the vicinity.

 ## Overview